 I’ve got a gluten-free roast duck with orange sauce for you today that is out of this world.

 This recipe is perfect for the holidays or intimate dinners.
 And it’s gluten-free!
 The first time I ever tried duck was on our honeymoon over twelve years ago.
 I always remember the distinct flavor it had.
 Duck contains thick fat that is layered around the body of the skin.
-Because a duck can fly, it’s body is strong and it needs warmth during the winter months.
+It’s body is strong and it needs warmth during the winter months.
 So, a duck is shielded with fatty skin.

 When cooking a duck, you need to render its natural fat by piercing and letting it drain.
 Do not pierce the meat underneath, but just the fatty skin.
 This liquid gold renders and drips to the bottom of the roasting pan, and it’s some of the best fat in the world!
 Save it and freeze, or use it to cook your Thanksgiving dishes.
 Potatoes are fantastic when you roast them in duck fat.
 I used bacon grease to make these roasted potatoes and carrots, but duck fat would be even better!
 I’m also planning on trying another duck recipe I found that looks so incredible.
 Gordon Ramsay’s crispy roast duck with Chinese pancakes, which I’m going to make this holiday season.
 Looks like a delectable duck taco and I’m sold!